 Payroll & Employees

-For those who need to manage employees, we evaluated payroll and HR tools.
-We looked at the variety of information that you can store, such as multiple pay levels or skill sets, as well as automatic features such as the ability to calculate payroll tax, make automatic deposits, pay into 401(k) accounts and track hours worked.
+For those businesses that need to manage employees, we evaluated payroll and HR tools such as time sheet management, vacation and sick-time tracking, commission management and the ability to print tax forms.
+Our reviews assess the variety of information that you can store, such as multiple pay levels or skill sets, as well as automatic features, such as the ability to calculate payroll tax, make automatic deposits, pay into 401(k) accounts and track hours worked.

 Inventory & Services

-This criterion includes sellable items such as physical inventory, services or projects billed by time or job.
-Inventory modules track inventory, vendors, quantities, re-order points, stock locations, barcodes, costs and more.
-Job and time billing modules include the ability to bill and track services by time or by job (including a mix of time billed services and physical product).
-Depending on the accounting system you choose to manage your product, you may have to purchase inventory, time or job-costing modules separately.
-Some products have a limit on how many inventory items they can manage; if an amount is stated by the provider, we note that number in the review.
+This criterion includes sellable items such as physical inventory, services and projects.
+Inventory modules track a variety of items in addition to inventory, including vendor information, re-order points, stock locations, barcodes and costs.
+With job- and time-billing modules, you can bill and track services by time or by job (including a mix of time-billed services and physical products).
+Depending on the accounting system you choose, you may have to purchase inventory, time-billing or job-costing modules separately.
+Some products limit the number of inventory items you can manage; we note the limits, if specified by the provider.

-These tools include convenience features that make routine tasks simpler or even automatic.
-Convenience features include things like remote access, automatic backup, search tools and batch processing.
-They also include integration features such as the ability to work with payroll services, add POS workstations and process credit cards.
+Good accounting software should simplify your life by handling tedious work for you to help you increase your productivity.
+Tools in this category make routine tasks simpler or even automatic.
+Software packages may offer remote access, automatic backup, search tools, batch processing and other convenience features.
+Other productivity tools include mobile apps for time and expense tracking.
+The software may also provide integration features, such as the ability to work with payroll services, add POS workstations and process credit cards.

-Whichever accounting solution you decide on, it should make your daily tasks easier, manage your concerns and grow with your company.
-There are quite a few considerations to think about when you select an accounting solution, but the time is well worth investing because your company and you will use the software every day.
+Whichever accounting solution you choose, it should simplify your bookkeeping and accounting tasks and grow with your company.
+All that adds up to quite a few considerations when selecting an accounting solution, but choosing the right software will be time well invested.